 Sales Insights Lab reported that on average, 50% of the people your sales team contacts aren’t a good fit.
 This means that without the right system in place, you could waste your team’s energy on unqualified prospects.

 And saving your team time isn’t the only reason for using CRM software.
 Epsilon reported that 80% of customers said a generic sales experience is a deal breaker.
 With a CRM, your sales team can easily personalize at scale by tracking and updating customers’ journey.

 What do free CRM software options offer?

-Now that you understand what CRM systems are and the impact they have for your business, let’s discuss what a free CRM solution offers so you can feel confident making the right decision.
+Now that you have had an appetizer on the impact CRM solutions can have for your business, let’s discuss what a free CRM solution offers so you can feel confident making the right decision.